-Integrated small cell poles are the answer to another key aspect of 5G site deployment: minimal disruption of the city traffic.
-Integrated poles are manufactured, assembled and tested at the factory under controlled conditions.
-They arrive at a customer's site with cabling, radios, and power/fiber equipment ready to go.
+Raycap's small cell poles are the answer to another key aspect of 5G site deployment: minimal disruption of the city traffic.
+Working with integration partners, Raycap poles can be manufactured, assembled and tested at the factory under controlled conditions.
+They arrive at a customer's site with cabling, radios, and power/ fiber equipment ready to go.
 All that is needed for installation is to affix the pole on the foundation, then hook up the feed lines for power and fiber.
 This is a much faster solution than installing electrical components and running cabling in the field.